Page Summary

 When you pass an image to ML Kit, it detects up to five objects in the image along with the position of each object in the image.
 When detecting objects in video streams, each object has a unique ID that you can use to track the object from frame to frame.

 You can use a custom image classification model to classify the objects that are detected.
-Please refer to Custom models with ML Kit for guidance on model compatibility requirements, where to find pre-trained models, and how to train your own models.
+Refer to Custom models with ML Kit for guidance on model compatibility requirements, where to find pre-trained models, and how to train your own models.

 There are two ways to integrate a custom model.
-You can bundle the model by putting it inside your app’s asset folder, or you can dynamically download it from Firebase.
+You can bundle the model by putting it inside your app’s asset folder, or you can dynamically download it from Cloud Storage.
 The following table compares the two options.

 The model is part of your app's .ipa file, which